rforge/rpnf/pkg/rpnf/cran-comments.md

 * There were no WARNINGs.
 * There were no NOTEs.

+## Downstream dependencies

+There are currently no downstream dependencies for this package known to me.

 ## Feedback from last submission

 Feedback from last submission has been considered:

-* "Thanks, but the first part of the description is redundant for a package of that name.
-Better say which kind of plots are actually drawn." => Description in DESCRIPTION has been adapted.
-* "Also, your examples are mostly hidden within dontrun{}, hence not executed, please add proper examples that actually get checked." => Some freely available data have been added, so that examples can be executed without on-line connection and additional packages.
-All exported functions now have at least one example being executed.

-## Downstream dependencies

-There are currently no downstream dependencies for this package, since it will be released to CRAN for the very first time.

-## Acknowledgement

-Thanks for the useful hints how to improve the package and perfectly align it to CRAN policies.
-Hopefully I have learned enough to improve my submission quality to an appropriate level.
+* "txt" has been changed into "text" (honestly it was written on purpose like that, since it refers to .txt files.
+But text is fine for me, too)